top of page

 The names of these two men are intriguing.
 Albeit Tacitus speaks of Germanics their names are, in fact, Celtic of origin.
 General opinion is that the name Verritus means something like ‘strong runner’ and Malorix means something like ‘praised king’ (Schrijver 2017).

-Also other names of the Late Iron Age associated with Frisians that have been documented by the Romans point to a Celtic language, namely the farmer Criptorix and the goddess Baduheanna mentioned by Pliny in the first century AD, and the names Caturix and Iulia Secunda mentioned on the writing tablet at the hamlet of Tolsum in province Friesland dated the first century AD as well (Looijenga 2021).
+Also other names of the Late Iron Age associated with Frisians that have been documented by the Romans point to a Celtic language, namely the farmer Criptorix and the goddess Baduheanna mentioned by Pliny in the first century AD, and the names Caturix and Iulia Secunda mentioned on the writing tablet at the hamlet of Tolsum in the province of Friesland dated the first century AD as well (Looijenga 2021).
 Another personal name of a Frisian, albeit from the Early Middle Ages, with Celtic origin is Æpa.
 His name was written in (mirrored) runes ᚫᛈᚪ on a silver coin (viz. sceatta) found at the village of Midlum in the province of Friesland, dated ca. 750. Æpa derives from the Celtic word epo, meaning horse (Looijenga 2003).
+For more old names check our blog post A Collection of Frisian Forenames of the First Millennium.

-Before we start listing the arguments why Frisians may have a (partly) Celtic heritage, we should understand that the Romans were not concise when classifying peoples belonging to the Germanic or Celtic culture and used these terms interchangeable.
-The Greek named all peoples in northwest and central Europe Keltoi ‘Celts’ (Looijenga, Popkema & Slofstra 2017, Nieuwhof & Nicolay 2018, Van de Bunt 2022).
+Before we start listing the arguments why Frisians may have a (partly) Celtic heritage, we should understand that the Romans were not concise when classifying peoples belonging to the Germanic or Celtic culture, and they used these terms interchangeable.
+The Greek named all peoples in northwest and central Europe Keltoi 'Celts' (Looijenga, Popkema & Slofstra 2017, Nieuwhof & Nicolay 2018, Van de Bunt 2022).
 Julius Caesar, who made the distinction between the Germanics and Celts in the first place, was not consistent either.
 He discriminated between the two peoples mainly for geographical reasons and not for ethnic or cultural reasons (Clerinx 2023).
 All tribes conquered by the Romans were Celtic.
 The rest outside the Roman empire north and east of the River Rhine was simply Germanic.
 Very nice and clear, and as a general you do not want to much grey.
+You're with us or against us.

 Burial rituals of Iron-Age Frisians also show parallels with those of the Celts, namely sky burials.
 Corpses of deceased persons were left in the open air to decompose until all the flesh was either rotten away or eaten by wild animals or their own dogs.
 Examples of these rituals can be found in the Celtic culture in Ribemont-sur-Ancre and Gournay in northern France.
-Once the bones were ‘clean’ they were buried, or what was left of it (Clerinx 2023).
-Archaeological research in the terp region in northern Netherlands indicates here too the sky burial was one of the burial practices (Nieuwenhof 2015).
-Read our post How to bury your mother-in-law for more about this practice.
-The idea is that in order to free the spirit of a human being, the body must have decomposed.
+Once the bones were ‘clean’, or what was left of it, they were buried (Clerinx 2023).
+Archaeological research in the terp region in the northern Netherlands indicates here too sky burial was one of the burial practices (Nieuwenhof 2015).
+Read our blog post How to bury your mother-in-law for more about this morbid practice.
+The idea of this ritual is that in order to free the spirit of a human being, the body must have decomposed.
 Indeed, the expression being freed from the flesh has ancient roots.
-Parallels can be found in modern Tibet where the body is cut into pieces and fed to vultures.
+Parallels can be found in modern Tibet where the body is cut into pieces and fed to vultures, but also before by the native American tribes of the Great Plains.

 Celt or Celtic god wearing and holding a torc, detail from the Gundestrup cauldron, 150 BC–1 BC